bartlomiejremlein/8-week-sql-challenge/1-dannys-diner/Answers/README.md

 | A           | 2           | 25    |
 | B           | 3           | 40    |

-___

-9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+**9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?**

 ```sql
 WITH customer_points AS (